 Build and Handling

 Panasonic has used a similar control layout to the Lumix G9, but there are a few differences.
 There’s an additional switch on the back of the S1R, for instance, which isn’t on the G9.
-I’m told that this will deactivate some controls to prevent accidental setting changes.
+This can be used deactivate some controls to prevent accidental setting changes.

 Happily, the mini-joystick on the back of the S1R is easier to reach than the G9’s.